Vinarchy

-Accolade Wines is an international wine business with its headquarters in South Australia and corporate offices in Melbourne.
-In 2025, the firm merged its operations with those of Pernod Ricard Winemakers (PRW), creating an entity called Vinarchy.
+Vinarchy is an international wine business formed from the purchase of Pernod Ricard's international wine business arm, Pernod Ricard Winemakers, by the Australian wine giant, Accolade Wines.
+It has headquarters in South Australia and corporate offices in Melbourne.
+As of June 2025, Vinarchy produces 32 million cases of wine annually, with A$1.5 billion in annual net sales revenues.

 Overview

-Seven years after being acquired by the American private equity firm Carlyle Group, it merged with PRW to form Vinarchy.
+Seven years after being acquired by the American private equity firm Carlyle Group, Accolade Wines merged with Pernod Ricard Winemakers to form Vinarchy.
 This comes after selling its portfolio to Australian Wine Holdco, a consortium of international investment investors comprising Bain Capital, Intermediate Capital Group, Capital Four, Sona Asset Management, and Samuel Terry Asset Management.

-Accolade, which predominantly uses the Hardy's label, was one of the worlds largest winemakers, having more than 1700 employees around the world, with operations in North America, the United Kingdom, Ireland, mainland Europe, South Africa, Australia, New Zealand and Asia.
-As of 2022 it was ranked the second largest Australian wine company by production and second largest in terms of total revenue.
+Accolade, which predominantly used the Hardy's label, was one of the worlds largest winemakers, having more than 1700 employees around the world, with operations in North America, the United Kingdom, Ireland, mainland Europe, South Africa, Australia, New Zealand and Asia.
+In 2022 it was ranked the second largest Australian wine company by both production and total revenue.